py-the-way/py-the-way/README.md

 This project is a recommendation system that recommends where a user should live in the US using **big data**, **python** and **pandas**.

-It was originally made for a hackathon.
+It was originally made for a hackathon where it came first place.

 ## Requirements
 - Docker